 Tom Hughes

-Tom Hughes is affiliated with the Mahidol Oxford Tropical Medicine Research Unit (MORU) who he works closely with to develop personnel and laboratory capacity for biosecurity and biosafety in South East Asia.
+Tom Hughes is affiliated with the Mahidol Oxford Tropical Medicine Research Unit (MORU), who he works closely with on a range of projects to strengthen research for high consequence pathogens and to develop personnel and laboratory capacity for biosecurity and biosafety in South East Asia.
 Tom received his Bachelor of Science in Development Studies and Natural Resources from the University of East Anglia and has a Post Graduate Diploma in Public Health from the London School of Hygiene and Tropical Medicine.
-Tom is currently a post-graduate student at MORU with Prof Stuart Blacksell (Biorisk and Zoonosis) and Prof Richard Maude (Epidemiology), his PhD research is focused on studying the impact of zoonotic disease surveillance in the indigenous communities of Peninsular Malaysia on reducing the risk of zoonotic disease emergence.

 Recent publications